Research Oregon wildlife as a citizen scientist

 Seabird Colony Monitoring – May Through August

-Audubon is monitoring seabird nesting colonies adjacent to the Cape Perpetua Marine Reserve and Protected Area to track nesting success.
-This effort will increase awareness of Oregon’s recently designated marine reserves.
+Portland Audubon is monitoring seabird nesting colonies adjacent to the Cape Perpetua and Cape Falcon Marine Reserves to track nesting success.
+This effort provides baseline information on Oregon’s seabird population as well as increasing awareness of Oregon’s recently designated marine reserves.
 We are partnering with U.S. Fish and Wildlife Service, Oregon State University, local business Sea Lion Caves, and others.
-Species monitored include Pelagic and Brandt’s Cormorants, Rhinoceros Auklets, and Pigeon Guillemots.
-Monitoring tasks include regular visits to seabird colonies, using a scope to observe nesting activity, and ultimately estimating the percentage of nests that successfully hatch young.
 View our Pigeon Guillemot and Rhinoceros Auklet survey protocol, seabird nest monitor protocol, 2014 report, 2015 report, and 2016 report.

 Swift Watch Counts - Every Fall

 Since 2009, the Audubon Society of Portland has been counting Vaux's Swifts at Chapman Elementary School and at a number of other sites in the Portland-metro region.
 These counts contribute toward a larger Pacific Coast-wide effort to keep track of the swift population.
 View the Swift roost monitoring protocol and the survey data sheet.
 Learn more about Swift Watch | Read a report of Swift Watch count results from 2009-2013.